MMagTech/BezelConfigUpdater/README.md

 ### 3. Run the script and it will ask you to, "Enter the Replacement path:" in my case it is /storage/E7BF-C3B1/RetroArch/overlay/ArcadeBezels/ this is the retroarch location where you will store the overlays and configs in the next step

-### 4. Now track the config and overlay folders to the correct location in retroarch.
+### 4. Drag the config and overlay folders to the correct location of your RetroArch install